ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ## The [CompletionStage](https://docs.oracle.com/en/java/javase/12/docs/api/java.base/java/util/concurrent/CompletionStage.html) interface

-The `CompletionStage` interface represents a stage in a multi-stage (possibly asynchronous) computation.
-This interface contains only a limited part of the future/promise implementation in the CompletableFuture API:
+The `CompletionStage` interface represents a stage in a multi-stage (possibly asynchronous) computation where stages can be _forked, chained, and joined_.

+This interface specifies _the pipelining_ of the future/promise implementation in the CompletableFuture API:

 1. Each stage performs a computation.
 A stage can or can not require arguments.
 A stage can either compute a value (returns a single result) or performs an action (returns no result).
 2. Stages can be chained in a pipeline.
 A stage can be started by finishing a single previous stage (or two previous stages) in the pipeline.
 A stage finishes when its computation is completed.
 Finishing a stage can start a single next stage in the pipeline.
 3. A stage can be executed synchronously or asynchronously.
-The appropriate execution type should be selected depending on the nature of the computation
+The appropriate execution type should be selected depending on the nature of the computation.

-The methods of the `CompletionStage` interface can be divided into three groups according to their purpose:
+The methods of the `CompletionStage` interface can be divided into two groups according to their purpose:

 *   methods to pipeline computations
 *   methods to handle exceptions
-*   auxiliary methods

 ![methods of the CompletionStage interface](/images/methods_of_the_CompletionStage_interface.png)

-The `CompletionStage` interface contains methods for stages pipelining.
+The `CompletionStage` interface contains only methods for stages pipelining.
 But this interface does not contain methods for other parts of stages workflow: creating, checking, completing, reading.
 This functionality is delegated to the `CompletableFuture` class - the main implementation of the `CompletionStage` interface.

 ### Methods to pipeline computations